Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- Louisiana and its opponents have not yet combined for more than 70 points -- this matchup's point total -- in a game this year.
+- Louisiana and its opponents have not yet combined for more than 70 points -- this matchup's over/under -- in a game this season.

-- Arkansas State and its opponents have combined to score more than 70 points in four of five games this season.
+- Arkansas State's games have gone over 70 points in four of five chances this season.

 - The two teams combine to score 60.5 points per game, 9.5 less than the total in this contest.

-- These two squads combine to surrender 67.9 points per game, 2.1 fewer than this contest's over/under.
+- The 67.9 combined points per game that these two squads have allowed this season are 2.1 fewer than the 70 over/under in this contest.

-- The average total in Ragin' Cajuns games this season is 57.2, 12.8 points fewer than Thursday's total of 70 .
+- Ragin' Cajuns games have an average total of 57.2 points this season, 12.8 fewer than Thursday's over/under.

 Louisiana Stats and Trends